myschoolstory/KeepUp/README.md

-# My React App
+# KeepUP
-This project was generated with GitWit.
+This project was built in 10 minutes as a proof of concept for our ongoing mission.
+It loads recent headlines from the New York Times via RSS.
 To run the app locally run:
 ```
 yarn install
 yarn start